CTSRD-CHERI/morello-early-performance-results/src/headline-results/dynamic-performance.md

 drive future hardware optimisation, and to allow realistic projections of future performance &mdash; while not necessarily achieving optimal results in the current generation.
-The design-time constraints were: (1) limited existing CHERI-enabled workloads against which to tune the implementation during initial development; (2) limitations on changes to microarchitecture from the baseline N1SDP achievable in 12 months; and (3) classical Armv8.2-A elements of the microarchitecture have seen significantly more optimization than added CHERI extensions, meaning that care is required when performing side-by-side comparisons.
+The design-time constraints were:

+1. Limited existing CHERI-enabled workloads against which to tune the implementation during initial development;

+2. Limitations on changes to microarchitecture from the baseline N1SDP achievable in 12 months; and

+3. Classical Armv8.2-A elements of the microarchitecture have seen significantly more optimization than added CHERI extensions, meaning that care is required when performing side-by-side comparisons.

 **These limitations mean that run-time performance measurements observed on Morello should not be regarded as a good predictor of expected CHERI performance overheads when creating a production-quality, later-generation microarchitecture, at least without further analysis in the style of this report**.

 Microarchitectural research and development has, however, continued following tapeout.
 Essential to our analysis has been the creation of post-tapeout Morello